-Right Choice Family Day Care recognises that respect for children is the basis upon which all interactions with children will occur and is also the foundation upon which all policies and procedures are developed.
+Right Choice Family Day Care recognises the basis upon which all interactions with children will occur and is also the foundation upon which all policies and procedures are developed.

 Children will be treated by educators and staff at all times as unique and valued individuals and with respect and dignity.